mikhailshilkov/azure-serverless-workshop/08-aad/README.md

 Congratulations! :tada: You have successfully setup Azure AD authentication for your website.

 You have completed the labs!
 You are awesome! :tada:

+After you are done with playing with the application, don't forget to clean up the infrastructure by running `pulumi destroy` in both `statusapp` and `telemetry` projects (in this order).